SeabookChen/seabookchen.net/_posts/2013-11-17-run-selenium-webdriver-ui-tests-against-jekyll-site-on-travis-ci.md

   - gem install selenium-webdriver
 {% endprettify %}

-## <a id="serve-jekyll"></a>Start Jekyll web server
+## Start Jekyll web server

 To build the Jekyll site locally on Travis CI, in `.travis.yml` file's `before_script` section, serve Jekyll site with `detach=true` option, which is available since [Jekyll 1.2.0][Jekyll 1.2.0] or later.
 With this `detach` option, WEBrick server will be running in background, so that any subsequent commands can be continued and whole Travis CI build won't be hanging.

 {% prettify yaml %}
 before_script: